 Please note that this page contains fiction and poetry of my own creation.
 It is purely fiction and should be read as such, any resemblance to actual people whether they be living or dead is purely coincidental.

-This page will be updated regularly.
+This page will be updated pretty regularly.
 Hope you enjoy.
 Comments welcome.

 Trying to Connect

 to a familiar sound

 but when the social sounds stop

 With judging jabs

 in bubbled bursts